KunalMaheshwarigithub/India-Crime-Trend-Analysis-2020-2024-/README.md

 🚨 Serious crimes take significantly longer to resolve, often spanning years.
 ⚡ Minor offenses are handled swiftly, typically closed within a day.
 🔄 Law enforcement efficiency varies, and improving the resolution of severe crimes remains a challenge

+# 🔎 17.
+Top 25 Cities in Sexual Assault (Time, Gender, Age)
+# Query :
+WITH crime_time AS (
+  SELECT
+    CASE
+      WHEN HOUR(`Time of Occurrence`) BETWEEN 0 AND 3 THEN 'Late Night (12 AM - 4 AM)'
+      WHEN HOUR(`Time of Occurrence`) BETWEEN 4 AND 7 THEN 'Early Morning (4 AM - 7 AM)'
+      WHEN HOUR(`Time of Occurrence`) BETWEEN 8 AND 11 THEN 'Early Morning (8 AM - 12 PM)'
+      WHEN HOUR(`Time of Occurrence`) BETWEEN 12 AND 15 THEN 'Afternoon (12 PM - 4 PM)'
+      WHEN HOUR(`Time of Occurrence`) BETWEEN 16 AND 19 THEN 'Evening (4 PM - 8 PM)'
+      WHEN HOUR(`Time of Occurrence`) BETWEEN 20 AND 23 THEN 'Night (8 PM - 12 PM)'
+    END AS `Crime Hour`,
+    `Victim Gender`,
+    CASE
+      WHEN `Victim Age` BETWEEN 0 AND 17 THEN 'Teenagers & Children (0-17 yrs)'
+      WHEN `Victim Age` BETWEEN 18 AND 30 THEN 'Adults (18-30 yrs)' WHEN `Victim Age` BETWEEN 31 AND 50 THEN 'Middle Aged (31-50 yrs)' ELSE 'Elderly (50+ yrs)'
+    END AS `Victim Age Group`,
+    City,
+    `Crime Description`
+  FROM crime_data
+  WHERE `Crime Domain` = 'Violent Crime' AND `Crime Description` = "SEXUAL ASSAULT" ), crime_stats AS (
+  SELECT
+    `Crime Hour`, `Victim Gender`, `Victim Age Group`, City, `Crime Description`, COUNT(*) AS Total_Cases,
+    (COUNT(*) * 100.0) / (SELECT COUNT(*)
+                          FROM crime_data
+                          WHERE `Crime Domain` = 'Violent Crime' AND `Crime Description` = "SEXUAL ASSAULT") AS `Crime Percentage`
+  FROM crime_time
+  GROUP BY City, `Victim Gender`, `Crime Hour`, `Victim Age Group` )
+SELECT * FROM crime_stats ORDER BY `Crime Percentage` DESC LIMIT 25;

+# Key Insights :
+🔺 Most Affected Group:
+Mumbai (Elderly Females) and Delhi (Elderly Females) both top the list with 59 cases each, contributing ~3.08% each to total sexual assault crimes.

+The elderly (50+ years)—especially women—appear most frequently in the top rows, which is alarming.

+👵 Age Group Trends:
+Elderly (50+ yrs) victims dominate the list, indicating a worrying pattern of vulnerability among senior citizens.

+Middle-aged (31–50 yrs) and Adults (18–30 yrs) also appear, but less frequently in the top cases.

+👨‍👩‍👧‍👦 Gender Trends:
+Most cases involve female victims (F), but some male (M) and unspecified (X) gender victims are present, showing a broader spectrum of victimization.

+🏙️ City Hotspots:
+Delhi, Mumbai, Hyderabad, Bangalore, Kolkata, Chennai, Pune, Ahmedabad are recurrent—clearly hotspots for such violent incidents.

+Delhi appears most often across various gender and age groups.

+# Thank You for Reading

+## 🧑‍💻 Author
+# Kunal Maheshwari
+Aspiring Data Engineer & Analyst